-The 3T Siemens Skyra (70 cm), and 1.5T Siemens Avanto Tim system MRI scanners, plus a full set of coils, allows imaging of any part of the body.
+The 3T Siemens Skyra (70cm wide bore), and 1.5T Siemens Avanto-Fit system MRI scanners, plus a full set of coils, allows imaging of any part of the body.
 Small regions such as fingers and wrists, to whole body scans can be easily accommodated.
 The comprehensive range of software allows post processing analysis in specialty imaging.

-While we are able to scan any area of the body, our areas of specialty include: cardiac, paediatric, neurological, vascular MRA, and advanced liver studies including FerriScans and ME Elastography.
+While we are able to scan any area of the body, our areas of specialty include: cardiac, paediatric, neurological, vascular MRA, and advanced liver studies including FerriScans and MRE Elastography.

 Our pool of consultant radiologists are highly qualified in their specific areas of interest.
-Their combined experience covers all areas of MR imaging from musculoskeletal to cardiac.
+Their combined experience covers many areas of MR imaging from neurology to cardiac.